 Lindsay Starr, originally from Indianapolis, Ind., is a North Carolina licensed and ASHA certified Speech-Language Pathologist.
 In 2006 she received a bachelor’s degree in psychology from Milligan College where she also minored in French.
 She then earned a Master of Health Science in Speech-Language Pathology from the University of Missouri.
 (Go Tigers!)
 Lindsay worked as a school based SLP in the Chicago area before relocating to Charlotte with her husband in 2013 where she continues to work in the school setting.
 Lindsay’s professional areas of interest include Autism Spectrum Disorder, Augmentative and Alternative Communication, and developmental delays.
 She is trained in PECS as well as Structured TEACCHing.
 In her free time, Lindsay enjoys exploring her new city, taking advantage of the great weather in the southeast, and spending time with her family and friends.

 Lynda Shorter graduated with a master’s degree Speech Pathology and Audiology from the University of Hawaii at Manoa in December of 2005.
 She holds a North Carolina permanent SLP license and Certificate of Clinical Competence through the American Speech-Language-Hearing Association (ASHA).
-Lynda is originally from the UK, however, she has lived in the USA now for almost 20 years.
+Lynda is originally from the UK, however, she has lived in the USA now for more than 20 years.
 She holds The Hanen Program ® ‘It Takes Two to Talk’ Certification, and she is an Independent Certified Instructor for the Baby Signs ® Program.
 Her special areas of interest include fluency disorders, childhood apraxia of speech, autism spectrum disorder, language delay, late talkers, and articulation/phonological disorders.
 She enjoys gardening, jogging, practicing yoga and spending time with her three daughters.

 Sarah is originally from Doylestown, PA.
 She received a BA in Communication Sciences and Disorders from the University of Florida in 2003.
 She received her M.S. from Nova Southeastern University in Speech Language Pathology.
 She holds an ASHA Certificate of Clinical Competence.
 Her special area of interest is working with children diagnosed with autism, and she has spent over 5 years in this area.
 Sarah is also passionate about working with children who have sensory feeding disorders.
 What she most enjoys about her job is making connections with children and watching them progress and achieve their goals.
 She is a proud mother of two wonderful teenage girls.
 They love to spend our time outdoors, playing tennis, walking their dogs, and they particularly love the U.S. National White Water Center.